0BAB1/HOLY_CORE_COURSE/tutorial.md

 //...
 ```

-As you can see, I made my comment a bit better, and we don't even have to touch data memory for this one as we can start to re-use previous results !
+As you can see, I made the comments a bit better, and we don't even have to touch data memory for this one as we can start to re-use previous results !
 After all, we are working wth a CPU ;)

-And now fot he testing...
+And now for the testing...

 ```python
 # test_cpu.py